First Time Buying CBD Oil? (5 Things You Need to Know)

 CBD Content: Is This Really CBD?

-The most important thing to look for in a CBD tincture is the total milligrams of CBD.
-Just because a tincture is made from hemp extract, hemp oil, or hemp seed oil doesn’t mean it contains CBD.
+The most important thing to look for in a CBD tincture is the total milligrams of CBD extract.
+Just because a tincture is made from hemp extract, hemp oil, or hemp seed oil doesn't mean it contains CBD.
 Any reputable CBD company should be very clear about how much CBD is in their products so that you have an accurate idea of how much CBD you are getting.
 The gold standard is if they have their products tested by a third-party lab.
+Third-party lab testing for CBD oil is very important when it comes to quality.
+When choosing a CBD product, be sure to look for this verification.
+The last thing you would want is to buy fake CBD oil and waste your money on something that won’t provide you with any health benefits.

 Another important reason to pay attention to total CBD content is for price comparison.
 A very common mistake is to buy according to size or volume, which only guarantees you will be getting more oil for your money, not CBD.